 As an Amazon Associate, I earn from qualifying purchases.

-This dehydrated garlic recipe is such a simple way to preserve this delicious pantry staple!
-Learn how to make dried garlic in a food dehydrator or in the oven.
+My easy tutorial on dehydrating garlic is such a simple way to preserve this delicious pantry staple!
+I’ll teach you how to make dried garlic in a food dehydrator or in the oven.

-Garlic is a staple in so many kitchens for a reason.
-This incredible ingredient adds so much flavor to many dishes.
+Garlic is a staple in my busy home kitchen for a reason.
+This incredible ingredient adds so much flavor to some of my favorite dishes.

-While fresh garlic can last for a while, dehydrating garlic will extend the shelf-life tenfold.
+While fresh garlic can last for a while, dehydrated garlic will extend the shelf-life tenfold.

-Set the dehydrator to 100-110˚F. On my model, this is the “herb setting”.
-Rotate the trays every few hours, breaking apart any clumps that have formed.
+After years of drying garlic, I have found that the best temp is 100-110˚F. On my model, this is the “herb setting”.
+Rotating the trays every few hours and breaking apart any clumps that have formed will give you evenly dried garlic.

 a note from sarah